OpenOCL/openocl.github.io/_posts/2019-04-21-tutorial-01-modeling-double-cartpole.md

 ---
 categories: tutorials
-title: "Modeling for Reinforcement learning and optimal control: Double pendulum on cart"
+title: "Modeling for Reinforcement learning and optimal control: Double pendulum on a cart"
 permalink: /:categories/:title/
 mathjax: true
 hidden: true
 ---

-We start the *tutorial series for optimal control* with implementing the simulation model of a **double pendulum on a cart**, or **double-pole cart**, or **double cart-pole** if you like.
+We start the *tutorial series for optimal control and reinforcment learning* by implementing the simulation model of a **double pendulum on a cart**, or **double-pole cart**, or **double cart-pole** if you like.
 The idea of this tutorial series is to implement the code for the tutorials while writing the blog posts, so it is to be seen how far we will get.

 ### Basic system outline